yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
-Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author, instructor and consultant.
+Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.
 Discovery through creation is a central theme in my work.

 I believe that we improve our understanding of Nature by creating things, including algorithms that express our knowledge in abstract ways.